 Making the biscuit dough

 Begin by freezing the butter so it is cold enough to grate.
 Next (surprise!) grate the butter, using the large holes on the cheese grater.
-Return the butter to the freezer in it’s grated form, spread out across the plate or chopping board it was grated on.
+Return the butter to the freezer in its grated form, spread out across the plate or chopping board it was grated on.

 Next, mix the dry ingredients together and add the cream and most of the milk.
-I generally use a spoon to start, and then get my hands in.
+I generally use a spoon to start and then get my hands in.
 The dough should be shaggy and look a little dry but feel moist.
 At this stage, there should be a few bits of dry flour on the bottom of the bowl, but not many.

-Now, add the frozen butter, handful by handful.
+Now add the frozen butter, handful by handful.
 A light touch is used to mix the butter into the dough without dispersing it or warming it too much.
 This process is repeated until all the butter is incorporated.
 From there, assess: are there bits of completely dry flour on the bottom of the bowl?
 If so, add a tablespoon more milk.
 Is the dough just holding together without any dry spots?
 If so, perfect!
 Cover the dough and put it in the fridge for 30 minutes.

 Things to note:

 The butter needs to stay cold and as in tact as possible to create lift.
-If you are working in a hot kitchen or the butter starts to melt, but the dough straight into the freezer to chill.
+If you are working in a hot kitchen or the butter starts to melt, put the dough straight into the freezer to chill.

 I have not tried this method with plant based butter.
+Australia doesn’t have good quality vegan stick butter unfortunately.

 There should be lots of visible strands of butter throughout your dough.
 They should be evenly dispersed.